phisan-chula/MMS_Box/README.md

 ```

 2) manipulate the folder of tiles using 3 steps by MMS_Box application.
+  The 4th step is organizing of image files falling within each boxes.

 ```
 usage: MMS_Box.py [-h] [-c] [-m] [--copc] [-i] TOML